Chapters and councils play a very important role in acquiring new members. Studies report that most new members join organizations like TU because:

 - They are concerned with their local home waters

 Chapter-recruited members renew at a higher rate than other members and are more likely to become active members that attend chapter meetings, come to workdays, and serve as chapter leaders.
-To encourage and help local chapters to recruit members, a new member rebate is given to chapters who recruit new members via the special link www.tu.org/intro, TU custom chapter membership brochures, or the special Introductory Membership Recruitment Spreadsheet.
-To receive proper credit for this rebate, the new member must select your chapter when joining online, or your chapter’s 3-digit chapter # must be written on the, TU chapter brochure or spreadsheet.
-This rebate is not for lapsed or expired members who renew their TU membership.
+To encourage and help local chapters to recruit members, a new member rebate is given to chapters who recruit new members.

 New Member Recruitment Strategies

-The following resources and strategies are designed to help you think through opportunities for your local member recruitment programs.
+The following resources and strategies are designed to help you and your membership committee think through opportunities for your local member recruitment efforts.
 Watch Five Easy Ways to Recruit & Retain New Members to help your board come up with a plan.

 - Set a board-level membership recruitment goal – A common goal is to challenge every board member to recruit 10 new members in the coming year.
 For most chapters with a board of 10 members, that can quickly add up 100 new members or $1,500 in rebate revenue!

-- Reach out directly to lapsed members and encourage them to renew – You can download the list of chapter members who have lapsed in the last six months to three years to start the outreach.
+- Reach out directly to lapsed members and encourage them to renew – You can download the list of lapsed chapter members through the ‘Membership Changes’ option in the Leaders’ Only Tools site to start the outreach.

 - Host a “Bring A Fishing Buddy” event – Create a special event (a streamside barbecue is perfect) and encourage every member of your chapter to bring a non-member fishing buddy to join the fun.
 At the event, have membership brochures and actively ask everyone to join and support the chapter.